runtimeverification/iele-semantics/iele.md

            <code> CODE </code>
            ...
          </account>

 ```

-`SELFDESTRUCT` marks the current account for deletion and transfers funds out of the current account.
+`selfdestruct` marks the current account for deletion and transfers funds out of the current account.
 Self destructing to yourself, unlike a regular transfer, destroys the balance in the account, irreparably losing it.

 ```{.k .uiuck .rvk}